telekom/oscake-documentation/docs/deduplicator.md

 	default value: `true`

 3. The amount of copyright statements, which cannot be deduplicated, often leads to a large oscc output file.
 By using the setting "createUnifiedCopyrights" the size can be reduced substantially, because all copyrights of a package are collected and assigned to the json tag: `unifiedCopyrights`.
-Every other occurrence of a copyright (default-, dir- and file scope) are deleted.
+Every other occurrence of a copyright (default-, dir- and file scope) is deleted.
 Every resulting "FileLicensing" or "DirLicensing" with empty licenses and copyrights are deleted, too.

 	`createUnifiedCopyrights = true`